 Flexport is bringing flexibility into shipping, with the aim of increasing speed and decreasing cost, by bringing choice to retailers.
 They give direct access to a global network of logistics service providers, which allows retailers to book shipments, track movements and review analytics without the need for a middleman.
 By handing retailers the opportunity to take control of their supply chain, the concept of Flexport allows them to optimise their process.

-Logistics and supply chain is an increasingly high volume, low margin business, highly sensitive to even incremental changes and more widely recognized as a differentiating factor in driving a customer-centric proposition.
+Logistics and supply chain is an increasingly high volume, low margin business, highly sensitive to even incremental changes and more widely recognised as a differentiating factor in driving a customer-centric proposition.
 As such, innovations which will allow retailers to deliver enhancements in speed and convenience will allow them a competitive advantage across the market.
 The work is in deciding for each retail brand if the opportunity in question is indeed innovation or hype, and which is worth the investment.
 It is clear however, that time is precious in this digital age and moving thoughtfully and with purpose is likely better than standing still.